Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Related work

 The aforementioned methods have been widely used in the real world, as well as methods to terminate the EDR processes.
-Indeed, some attackers may resort to the use of vulnerable drivers to terminate the corresponding processes, as in the case of GhostEngine\footnote{\url{https://www.elastic.co/security-labs/invisible-miners-unveiling-ghostengine}}.
-Moreover, following the Malware-as-a-Service paradigm, cybercriminals sell tools like Бафомет EDR Killer\footnote{\url{https://www.eset.com/blog/en/business-topics/threat-landscape/stop-edr-killers/}}, which automate this process and disable EDRs.
-Likewise, more advanced attackers have been reported manipulating Windows Defender Application Control (WDAC) policies to disable EDRs or whitelist malicious binaries \footnote{\url{https://beierle.win/2025-08-28-A-Nightmare-on-EDR-Street-WDACs-Revenge/}}.
+Indeed, some attackers may resort to the use of vulnerable drivers to terminate the corresponding processes, as in the case of GhostEngine~\cite{GHOSTENGINE}.
+Moreover, following the Malware-as-a-Service paradigm, cybercriminals sell tools like Baphomet EDR Killer~\cite{EDRkillers}, which automate this process and disable EDRs.
+Likewise, more advanced attackers have been reported manipulating Windows Defender Application Control (WDAC) policies to disable EDRs or whitelist malicious binaries \cite{WDACs}.
 More offensive strategies attempt to blind EDRs by blocking or corrupting their telemetry.
-For instance, tools such as \emph{EDRSilencer} use Windows Filtering Platform (WFP) rules to cut off network traffic to EDRs,\footnote{\url{https://github.com/netero1010/EDRSilencer}} while \emph{EDR-Freeze}\footnote{\url{https://www.zerosalarium.com/2025/09/EDR-Freeze-Puts-EDRs-Antivirus-Into-Coma.html}} exploits Windows Error Reporting to suspend the monitoring processes.
+For instance, tools such as \emph{EDRSilencer} use Windows Filtering Platform (WFP) rules to cut off network traffic to EDRs~\cite{EDRSilencer}, while \emph{EDR-Freeze}~\cite{EDRFreeze} exploits Windows Error Reporting to suspend the monitoring processes.